Category Archives: British Royals

 Catherine had four elder siblings:

-When Catherine was only two years old, King Henry VII of England began negotiations for his son and heir, Arthur, Prince of Wales to marry Catherine.
+When Catherine was only two years old, King Henry VII of England began negotiations for his son and heir Arthur, Prince of Wales to marry Catherine.
 The Treaty of Medina del Campo, ratified by Spain in 1489 and by England in 1490, contained the marriage contract between Catherine and Arthur.
 Catherine left Spain in 1501, never to return, and on November 14, 1501, the two 15-year-olds, Catherine and Arthur, were married at Old St. Paul’s Cathedral in London.
-She was escorted to the cathedral by the 10-year-old Henry, Duke of York, who would later become her second husband.
+Catherine was escorted to the cathedral by the 10-year-old Henry, Duke of York, who would later become her second husband.

 Arthur, Prince of Wales, circa 1501; Credit – Wikipedia